 Alternative medicine is helpful to treat symptoms of phimosis but only during the initial stages.
 Herbs such as Calendula and Chamomile have been used to stretch the foreskin.
 These herbs are prepared in the form of hot water baths.
 Chamomile is an anti-inflammatory agent that is helpful in healing microtears.
 Barley also helps reduce itching and relieves pain.

 Physiologic phimosis is a natural phenomenon and will be present at birth.
 It is not preventable; however, the acquired form of phimosis or pathologic phimosis can be prevented by maintaining good personal hygiene.
 It is essential to clean the area underneath the foreskin regularly during the bath to prevent infections and subsequent phimosis.

 Are you suffering from phimosis?
-For any questions, information or guidance regarding the treatment of phimosis, get in touch with our specialty-trained, skilled urologists at Marina Del Rey Hospital.
+For any questions, information, or guidance regarding the treatment of phimosis, get in touch with our specialty-trained, skilled urologists at Cedars-Sinai Marina del Rey Hospital.